stevexyz/SlyMlego/docs/README.md

 ## LICENSE

 Sly Mlego is licensed under the Affero GPL v3 (or any later version at your option).
-Check out LICENSE.txt for the full text.
+Check out LICENSE file for the full text.